Illias-b/B2B-Broadband-Sales/README.md

 ## Results
 The dashboard effectively captures and presents broadband sales data, providing key insights for business decision-making.
 The addition of city-wise sales data allows for a more granular analysis of market penetration and campaign effectiveness.

-## Visualization and Code Snippets
+## Visualisation and Code Snippets
 - Tableau Dashboard Screenshot:
   - ![Tableau Dashboard for Broadband Sales](link-to-tableau-dashboard.jpg)
 - Alteryx Workflow Screenshot: